 Arnold Viersen was born in Barrhead, Alberta and grew up nearby in the rural community of Neerlandia with his five siblings.
 An avid outdoorsman, Arnold enjoys hunting, fishing, and 4x4ing.
 His interest in small engines and automobiles led to his first job, washing cars at a local car dealership.

 Following high school, Arnold apprenticed as an auto service technician and attained his journeyman ticket from the Northern Alberta Institute of Technology (NAIT).
-Arnold has also earned a business degree from the University of the Fraser Valley (UFV) while continuing his automotive career.
+Arnold also earned a business degree from the University of the Fraser Valley (UFV) while continuing his automotive career.

-Arnold has actively advocated against online sexual violence and human trafficking.
-On March 8 2016, Arnold introduced Motion M-47 that instructed the Health Committee to examine the public health effects of the ease of access and viewing of online violent and degrading sexually explicit material on children, women, and men.
+Arnold has actively fought against online sexual violence and human trafficking.
+On March 8, 2016, Arnold introduced Motion M-47 that instructed the Health Committee to examine the public health effects of the ease of access and viewing of online violent and degrading sexually explicit material on children, women, and men.
 Working across party lines, Arnold gained the support of the Conservative, Liberal, NDP, Bloc and Green parties and on December 8, 2016, Motion M-47 was unanimously adopted by the House of Commons.
 During the spring of 2017, the Health Committee studied the topic of Motion M-47 and tabled a report in the House of Commons on June 9, 2017.